gregsaun/prusa_i3_bear_upgrade/optional_parts/lcd_cover/README.md

 # Compatibility

 This LCD cover is compatible with all Bear Frame Upgrade frames.
-It is also compatible with Original Prusa MK3(S) frame (see section [printed parts](#printed-parts)).
+It is also compatible with Original Prusa MK3(S) frame (see section [Printed parts](#printed-parts)).

 ### Bill of materials